rcsb/symmetry/symmetry-tools/docs/CeSymm.md

 -v  | --verbose         | Output verbose logging information.
 -q  | --noverbose       | Disable verbose logging information, as well as the default (--simple) output.
 -o  | --simple=file     | Output result in a simple format (default)
-    | --stats=file      | Output a tsv file with detailed symmetry info.
+    | --stats=file      | Output a tsv file with detailed symmetry information
     | --tsv=file        | Output alignment as a tsv-formated list of aligned residues.
     | --xml=file        | Output alignment as XML
     | --fatcat=file     | Output alignment as FATCAT output
     | --fasta=file      | Output alignment as FASTA alignment output
+    | --axes=file       | Output each axis of symmetry found in the structure as two points and a rotation angle
 -j  | --show3d          | Force jMol display for each structure [default for <10 structures when specified on command line] -J  | --noshow3d        | Disable jMol display [default with --input or for >=10 structures]
     | --ordermethod=Class   | Order detection method: SEQUENCE_FUNCTION (default), GRAPH_COMPONENT, ANGLE, or USER_INPUT